How does coverage from a metal plan compare to my current insurance? continued...

 - Treatment for long-term diseases, like diabetes and asthma

 Plans differ by the services they provide for each benefit.
 For instance, one plan may cover more prescription drugs.
-Only some plans may include bariatric surgery under hospital care.
-And not all plans will cover in-vitro fertilization under maternity care.
+Only some plans may include bariatric surgery.
+And not all plans will cover in-vitro fertilization.

 To make sure a plan will cover the care you need, make sure you take the time to look at the summary of benefits for any health plan you're considering.
 Then compare it to your current plan.